Tony Then: Career

 In late 1977, Then returned to Singapore to work as director and choreographer of Neptune Theatre, training dancers in various types of music such as jazz and disco as well as teaching them how to sing.
 He also produced shows for Neptune Theatre.
 Two years later, he became ballet master at Nevada Dance Theatre.
 He also taught ballet in Singapore and Europe but the deaths of his parents in 1982 and 1985 respectively brought him back home.

 Upon an invitation from Goh Soo Khim in 1983, Then became a guest teacher at the SBA.
 The duo would eventually become co-artistic directors of the Ballet Group within the National Dance Company.
 Eventually, they formed the Singapore Dance Theatre (SDT) -- Singapore's first professional dance company, which opened March 1988.
 Under their leadership, the company aimed to train dancers and budding choreographers.
 While teaching ballet, Then used the four D's to teach prospective students: desire to dance, determination, dedication and discipline.

 Among Then's works for the company were Concerto for VII (1988), Schumann Impressions (1990) and notably, The Nutcracker.
 Directed by the choreographer/dancer, the production, staged in 1992, its centenary year at Kallang Theatre featured a cast of 140, consisting of dance teachers, students (including toddlers) and professional dancers from more than 40 ballet groups and schools.
 Running to two hours and costing S$350,000, it was the most expensive dance production at the time.
 A second production was staged two years later, again with Then at the helm.

 In August 1995, Then retired as co-artistic director of SDT.

 Death

-Then died on 16 December 1995 of unknown cause.
+Then died on 16 December 1995 of unknown cause at the city's Communicable Disease Centre.